Aladin147/ZinApp/docs/journal.md

     - Updated Typography component with proper types and documentation
     - Refined color system with semantic naming and consistent palette
     - Enhanced spacing system with comprehensive scale and component-specific values
-    - Created TypographyShowcaseScreen to demonstrate all typography variants
     - Updated App.tsx to use the Typography component consistently
     - Updated DESIGN_TOKENS.md with detailed typography and spacing documentation
+    - Removed showcase screens to simplify the codebase
 - **Issues:**
     - Unable to use Uber Move font directly due to licensing; using Inter as fallback
     - Needed to ensure backward compatibility with existing components